MotoAirBag V4 review | Provably high levels of protection

 The MotoAirBag meets the requirements of EN 1621-4 Level 2 for a full back protector and dual chest (which requires a gap of no more than 4 cm between the two front airbags), and the company claims that in testing it transmitted as little as 1.4 kN to the back, and 0.8 kN to the chest (due to the higher pressure in the front bag).

-MotoAirBag uses two separate 45 g CO2 inflators with two separate triggers – 15 litres for the back covering behind the head, the back and the coccyx, and another 10 litres for the chest.
+MotoAirBag uses two separate 45 g CO2 inflators with two separate triggers – 15 litres for the back covering behind the head to prevent hyperextension of the neck, the back and the coccyx, and another 10 litres for the chest.
 The back and two main chest sections each have three channels built in to avoid them just inflating as a tube, and are made of a tough material with an abrasion-resistant outer construction that will protect them in a slide.
 The bags are also protected with what’s effectively a scrim layer to prevent them snagging on the outer construction.

 It's certainly a clever design that sees the top and bottom of the rear airbag tucked neatly away, popping out only when deployed, and combined with the class-leading volume of the two separate bags, the MotoAirBag system really does offer outstanding coverage.

-MotoAirBag doesn’t include a passive back protector, though this means that it’s a little easier to roll up and tuck in luggage when you’re off the bike.
+MotoAirBag doesn’t include a passive back protector because it doesn't need one – it way exceeds the requirements of the standard – which means that it’s a little easier to roll up and tuck in luggage when you’re off the bike.

 The removable mesh jacket contains Level 2 (the highest level), Type B (the larger size) armour at the shoulders and elbows, though mine is an early version and only includes Level 1.
 However, the jacket itself is not certified under EN17092 (the garment standard), because it’s not a complete garment when removed from the vest.